-4 Results
+4. Results

-We evaluated equation (29) for Herschel and sine apodisations at a very high aperture ($\alpha = 2\pi/5 \Rightarrow NA = 0.95$ in air) to explore the OTF behaviour under conditions unsuitable for modelling with low NA techniques.
+We evaluated Eq.
+(29) for Herschel and sine apodisations at а verv high aperture $(\alpha = 2\pi/5 \Rightarrow NA = 0.95$ in air) to explore the OTF behaviour under conditions unsuitable for modelling with low NA techniques.
 Calculations were performed using standard Mathematica integration routines, on a Linux system with an AMD Athlon 1.4 GHz processor.
-Large plots such as the one in figure 8 took about 4 hours, while figure 9 took 20 minutes.
+Large plots such as the one in Fig. 8 took about 4 h, while Fig. 9 took 20 min.
 A major speed boost could be expected if the integration was coded in C instead of using Mathematica.